SamStudio8/samstudio8.github.io.off/_posts/2015-05-12-playing-phylogenetic-hide-seek.md

  that the term "can alone include those that are admitted by all to be animals or 'zoa'"[^3]. *i.e.* The term is inappropriate if it is to be applied to non-animals.

+### The Rise of Superkingdoms
+In the 1960s, microbiologist Roger Stanier propagated the "fundamental division of life" observed between the "prokaryotes" and "eukaryotes", originally noted decades prior by Edouard Chatton in 1925[^3].

+In 1969, Robert Whittaker published his own five kingdom model (a revision of his earlier work where he had in fact returned the bacteria to the protista kingdom, it would take a few more years of research before concluding "this evolutionary divergence in cellular structure [in bacteria] had to be accounted [for]"), but placing the kingdom Monera beneath a new **Superkingdom of Bacteria** (placing the other kingdoms under the new **Eukaryotic Superkingdom**) and introducing the kingdom of Fungi; a wholly distinct kingdom from Plantae.
+Whittaker mainted that unicellularity was the most important characteristic for membership of the kingdom of protista[^3].

+Around the same time biologist Lynn Margulis began working on her own schema for organising life.
+Margulis however allowed the Protista (later re-named to Protoctista) to contain eukaryotic organisms that were "either unicellular **or multicellular** that are not plants, animals or fungi"[Emphasis mine][^3].

+### Sequencing
 With the development of chain-termination DNA sequencing in 1977 by Frederick Sanger, the field of molecular genetics was born.
 Taxonomy could now be based on differences expressed in the genetic sequences of organisms (particularly in highly conserved subsequences, such as those responsible